 9 Cool Things to Do in New Orleans Now

-If you have plans to visit New Orleans, odds are you’re going for a good time.
-With a new crop of historic-mansions-turned-hotels and myriad innovative culinary and cocktail concepts—expect sustainably-harvested oysters, tiki cocktails, and Israeli small plates—now is the perfect time to visit the Big Easy.
-Here, 9 reasons to head south to NOLA this year.
+Have plans to visit New Orleans?
+Odds are you’re going for a good time.
+Thanks to a new wave of historic mansions turned hotels and innovative culinary outposts—we're talking sustainably-harvested oysters, tiki cocktails, and Israeli small plates—now is the perfect time to visit the Big Easy.
+Here, nine reasons to head south to NOLA this year.

 Set within a stylish Creole cottage built in 1832, Seaworthy singularly elevates New Orleans' bar scene.
-Serving wild-caught and sustainably-harvested oysters and featuring an extensive wine and cocktail list (the bar director coined “session” cocktails), this bar—from the Ace Hotel Group and the trio behind New York’s Grand Banks—will bring you straight to the sea.
-Pair ceviche and fried oyster small plates with cocktails like the holywater, a spiced rum drink mixed with green chartreuse, house made orgeat, grapefruit, lemon and lime, and Angostura bitters.
+Serving wild-caught and sustainably-harvested oysters and featuring an extensive wine and cocktail list, this bar—from the Ace Hotel Group and the trio behind New York’s Grand Banks—brings you straight to the sea.
+Pair your ceviche and fried oyster small plates with their signature Holy Water, a spiced rum blend mixed with cognac, chartreuse, lemon, lime, and grapefruit.

 Henry Howard Hotel

-In the heart of the New Orleans Garden District, Henry Howard Hotel is Southern hospitality realized.
-The boutique property maintains the authenticity of its original double-gallery mansion, all while preserving its 1860s Greek revival architecture, Corinthian columns, and townhouse charm.
-Book a stay in one of 18 rooms, and sample craft cocktails at the hotel’s own parlor, which boasts 12-foot ceilings and original works from local artists.
+In the heart of the verdant Garden District, the Henry Howard Hotel is Southern hospitality realized.
+This boutique property maintains the authenticity of its original double-gallery mansion while preserving its 1860s Greek revival architecture, Corinthian columns, and townhouse charm.
+Book a stay in one of 18 rooms so you can sample craft cocktails at the hotel’s parlor, which boasts 12-foot ceilings and original works from local artists.

 Piscobar at Catahoula Hotel